simplex-chat/simplex-chat/README.md

 ## Contribute

 We would love to have you join the development!
-You can contribute to SimpleX Chat with:
+You can help us with:

-- translate website homepage - there is a lot of content we would like to share, it would help to bring the new users.
 - writing a tutorial or recipes about hosting servers, chat bot automations, etc.
+- contributing to SimpleX Chat knowledge-base.
 - developing features - please connect to us via chat so we can help you get started.

 ## Help us with donations